ACCESS-NRI/access-hive.org.au/docs/model_evaluation/ocean_seaice.md

   New users are urged to go throught the [tutorials][cosimacb-tutorial] in the cosima recipes and then browse through the [documented examples][cosimacb-documentedexamples].

-  As a rule of thumb, users who are not interested in data management and, e.g., are only interested in using/analysing model output should never be bothered looking into the `cosima-cookbook` repository. `cosima-cookbook` is developed and maintained for them and will just *simply work out of the box*. `:)`
+  As a rule of thumb, users who are not interested in data management and, e.g., are only interested in using/analysing model output should never be bothered looking into the `cosima-cookbook` repository. `cosima-cookbook` is developed and maintained and will just *simply work out of the box*. `:)`

 ## [climpred][climpred-doc]  {{ community }}